hannahdesmond/mastery-curriculum/README.md

 # Mastery Curriculum

-Welcome to the Makers Academy Ruby mastery curriculum!
+Welcome to the Makers Ruby mastery curriculum!
 Your aim will be to become confident writing real-world procedural programs in Ruby.

 * **Real-world?** Programs that are useful in the real world.
 For example, a program to manage your todo list.
 * **Procedural?** Programs that do something by working through a series of steps.
 Somewhat like cooking recipes.

+## Pace
+Your aim is to finish all 10 chapters and their respective quizzes over the next **two weeks**.
+The quizzes can take a long time to complete and the later quizzes tend to take more time than the earlier quizzes.
+Therefore, aim to have completed chapters 1 - 6 by the end of Week 2 and finish chapters 7 - 10 in Week 3.
+Chapter 7 onwards is quite a step up in difficulty so leave good time for them.

+Some of you will have more time than others, and others of you will find some quizzes easier and some harder.
+Try not to compare your progress with your peers and feel confident to ask for help whatever stage your at.
+If you're moving through the material quickly, help and go deeper rather than further ahead - assist your cohort peers, play with the code examples, search Google for deeper explainations, etc.

 ## Approach